 Yes, I know that there have been false prophets and teachers in the church at large who have soured a lot of people.
 There are even folks out there with interpreting dreams via books and recorded symbols – things that stick me as way too ‘human’, something akin to the school of prophets that don’t have a good reputation in the Scriptures (i.e. they tended to oppose the true prophets of the Lord).
 However we must be careful not to allow such experiences to keep us from pursuing and/or allowing Jesus to move among His people in the manner He wants to move.
 If we think about it, there are very few churches out there even close to the abuse found in the 1st century church at Corinth.
 Yet St. Paul, through the guidance of the Holy Spirit, did not tell them to stop pursuing spiritual gifts, including prophecy, dreams and visions (1 Corinthians 12-14).
 Instead, he told them to continue to pursue such things while being careful to avoid abuses and, ultimately, to keep their eyes on Jesus and not the gifts or miracles themselves.

 For me, dream interpretation is simply listening to someone’s dream and then asking Jesus what does it mean.
 If the dream was from Jesus, then He will provide the interpretation, not me.
 If it is just a random dream like folks get with no meaning, well, then that is what it is.
 Nothing more and nothing less.
+Of course, people like to often find meaning and interpretation in many different kinds of dreams, such as why there were many bees in dreams they’ve had or other visual experiences they might see.
 The whole thing is about loving people and giving them a safe place to talk about a subject that they would not usually talk about.

 And, yes, all interpretations are to be tested by the Scriptures and the heart of the person who dreamed the dream.
 As St. Paul tells us in 1 Corinthians 14:3, “the one who prophesies speaks to people for their strengthening, encouraging and comfort.”
 If a dream interpretation does not strengthen, encourage, and comfort a person – and ultimately lead that person into a deeper relationship with Jesus – then it is to be tossed out.